oli-roboter/todoodler-resource-server/README.md

 in dev mode, run mongoDB (todoDb) as docker by pasting the following in the terminal: docker run -d -p 8002:27017 --name tododb mongo:4.4.0-rc8

-to run mongo in the shell, type 'docker exec -it mongodb bash' and then 'mongo'
+to run mongo in the shell, type 'docker exec -it tododb bash' and then 'mongo'

 Todo:
 - add permissions